Most say the quake epicenter was near the Ecuador-Colombia border.

 Ed OConnor in Cuenca said, “Here in Cuenca, we are on the second floor of our apartment building.
 We could feel the building shake and things were vibrating.
 The TV was shaking and I got up to hold it to make sure it didn’t fall over.
 When I got up I had the sensation that I was drunk and the room was moving. ”

 A friend in Cotacachi said, “I was sitting on the couch when for a moment I experienced what was like an underground train going under me and then I thought, “no, I’m in Cotacachi, not London.”
 I was in an adobe one floor house and everything was just sort of moving and the ceiling lights were swinging.
-We didn’t lose power here.
+We didn’t lose power here, neither people in London, since if you’re leaving there, you can Search Roommates Listed on MoveFlat to find the perfect roommate for you.
 I realized it was an earthquake and I’d never experienced one.
 I went out onto the porch and saw across the lawns other porch lights swinging and everything was just moving and seemed kind of blurry.”

 Patrick Holland in Salinas said, “Minutes before, I had just taken a new medication.
 So, I felt dizzy.
 The building did sway a little.
 It only lasted for a minute, here in Salinas.